Ayrton Simmons: 2022

 After losing his Formula 3 seat, Simmons returned to the Euroformula Open with Drivex School.

 On his return, he achieved a third-place podium in his second race at the Hungaroring.
 Simmons remained with Drivex for Imola, but the team did not turn up for that weekend.
 Despite that, Simmons would return with the team for the next round at the Red Bull Ring.
 Once again, for the next round, Drivex was absent for the Monza round.
 Simmons did return for the last round at Circuit de Barcelona-Catalunya, and scored a second place in the second race.
 He ended the year 10th in the standings, with 85 points.

 FIA Formula 3 Championship

 2021

 On 20 September 2021 it was announced Simmons would step up to the FIA Formula 3 Championship for the final round of the season at Sochi Autodrom, replacing Hunter Yeany at Charouz Racing System.
 He finished both of his races in 24th and 21st place, respectively.

 2022

 Simmons remained with the team for the full 2022 season.
 Starting 29th in Bahrain, he made good progress in the races, taking 18th and 19th place.
 However, budget issues forced Simmons out of the championship, and he was replaced by former Charouz driver David Schumacher.
 Simmons ended the championship 35th in the standings.

+Endurance racing career

+2023 season: Move to LMP3

+For 2023, Simmons would switch to endurance racing in the Ultimate Cup Series with TS Corse.
+He achieved a second place in his debut at the first Paul Ricard round, before proceeding to take his first endurance racing victory, in his class, at the next race in Navarra.
+Another second place was secured Magny-Cours.
+With this, Simmons would finish third in the overall standings.

+2024 season

+Simmons had been set to take part in the 2024 Le Mans Cup with Murphy Prototypes, but he announced in an Instagram post that his contract to compete with the team was terminated.
+Despite this, Simmons would return to the Ultimate Cup Series with TS Corse, for the second round at the Algarve International Circuit.